haesleinhuepf/human-eval-bia/README.md

 ## Citation

-To cote our work, e.g. if you are using the Bio-image Analysis test-case set, please cite the following:
+To cite our work, e.g. if you are using the Bio-image Analysis test-case set, please cite the following:

 ```
 @article {benchmark_llm_bia,